 When the Covid-19 crash came in 2020, I was less timid.
 Ford stock dropped from $9 to $5, so not as much upside as 2008, but I thought I could at least double my money.
 The stock tripled in a little over a year.
 I happily took some gains and kept some shares for potential future gains.

 Ford was not my only big win from the 2020 Covid crash.
 I simply pulled up a list of the biggest decliners, and from that list selected the strong companies that would almost assuredly come back as the pandemic waned.
 I invested in Delta Airlines (up 100%), Dynafax (up 300%), and GE (up almost 100%).
-The point is not that I am some great investor – wins are easy in the current market – but if I had some blanket rule against investing in individual stocks as so many seem to have, I would have foregone some amazing gains.
+The point is not that I am some great investor – wins are easy in that market – but if I had some blanket rule against investing in individual stocks as so many seem to have, I would have foregone some amazing gains.
 These gains far outstripped any of my index funds.
 If it makes you feel better, don’t think of it as timing the market.
 If the stock goes the way you predicted, then grab your gains and get out.
 If not, then make it a long term hold.
 Under either scenario, buying a solid company at an historically low price is a good strategy.

 I know all the statistics about how investors who try to time the market don’t do as well as those who just buy and hold.
 Two things can be true at the same time.
 You can embrace that as your overall investing strategy, and still not turn a blind eye to timing possibilities.